BrandonXu6106/obsidianpublish/content/thoughts/neural networks.md

 #### Brain-like networks

 - Biological similarities
-  - [[convolutional neural networks|CNNs]] have high sensitivity to spots, edges, and bars in specific orientations
+  - [[convolutional neural networks|CNNs](convolutional%20neural%20networks.md) have high sensitivity to spots, edges, and bars in specific orientations
   - This echoes the work of hubel and wiesle (1962) which found similar patterns in the feline visual cortex
-- Both systems have created a system of internal [[representation|representations]] that corresponds to important distinctions and structures in the outside world
+- Both systems have created a system of internal [[representation.md|representations]] that corresponds to important distinctions and structures in the outside world
-- Neural networks have decently high [[fault tolerance|fault tolerance]] (some redundant neurons)
+- Neural networks have decently high [[fault tolerance|fault tolerance](fault%20tolerance.md) (some redundant neurons)
   - May help to explain functional persistence of brains in the face of minor damage.
 In a large network, a loss of a few neurons will not make a huge impact, but the quality of its computations will progressively degrade (this is why network distillation still works)

 #### Differences